halderavik/cross-tab-tool/frontend/README.md

   - Generate sample data previews
   - Comprehensive error handling
 - Cross-Tabulation: Create complex cross-tabs and banner tables
-- Visualizations: Generate charts and graphs from your analysis
+- Visualizations: Generate charts and graphs from your analysis, with support for bar, line, and pie charts in the AI agent chat popup
-- AI Assistant: Get help with your analysis from our AI agent
+- AI Assistant: Get help with your analysis from our AI agent, including visualization popups and dynamic statistics
+- State Management: React Context for application-wide state
+- Type Safety: Full TypeScript implementation
+- Custom Variable Builder: Create new variables by combining values from any columns, with dropdowns showing all possible values for each condition.

 ## Tech Stack